pavelbrunko/Algorithms-of-programming/README.md

 Quick sort, Hoare sort, often called qsort (by name in the C Standard Library) is a sorting algorithm developed by English computer scientist Tony Hoare during his work at Moscow State University in 1960.

 One of the fastest known universal array sorting algorithms: on average O(n log n) exchanges when ordering n elements; due to the presence of a number of disadvantages in practice, it is usually used with some modifications.

+3. Merge sort

+Merge sort is a sorting algorithm that arranges lists (or other data structures whose elements can only be accessed sequentially, for example, streams) in a certain order.
+This sorting is a good example of using the principle of "divide and conquer".
+First, the task is divided into several smaller subtasks.
+Then these tasks are solved using a recursive call or directly if their size is small enough.
+Finally, their solutions are combined, and a solution to the original problem is obtained.
 ___